Canada Soccer drone spying scandal

-In July 2024, staff from the Canadian Soccer Association were discovered to be using drone surveillance to spy on a training session for the New Zealand women's national football team at the 2024 Summer Olympics.
-Following journalistic investigation of this incident, information came to light suggesting the organization had committed systemic spying through drones for several years for both the men's and women's national teams.
-Formal investigations by the Canadian Soccer Association and FIFA began immediately and the latter resulted in a six-point deduction for the women's national team at the 2024 Summer Olympics.
+In June and July 2024, staff from the Canadian Soccer Association were discovered to be using drone surveillance to spy or attempt to spy on the training sessions of opponents.
+The initial incident at the 2024 Copa América was not initially reported on or disclosed at the time.
+The second incident at the 2024 Paris Olympics drew global attention.
+After the Paris incident, formal investigations by the Canadian Soccer Association and FIFA began and the latter resulted in a six-point deduction for the women's national team at the 2024 Summer Olympics.

 Discovery

 2024 Olympics drone incident

-The Canada women's soccer team was drawn alongside the New Zealand in Group A of the 2024 Olympic women's soccer tournament.
+The Canada women's soccer team was drawn alongside New Zealand in Group A of the 2024 Olympic women's soccer tournament.
 The two teams played each other as their first match, on 25 July at Stade Geoffroy-Guichard in Saint-Étienne.

 Ahead of the tournament, on 22 July, New Zealand players noticed a drone flying over their training session and reported this to local police.
 Drone operating laws in France ban drones from being flown above people and ban recordings made by drones to be shared without the subjects' consent.
 French police were already wary of drones in terms of security around the 2024 Summer Olympics.
 Saint-Étienne police followed the drone and found and detained its operator, a member of the staff of the Canadian team.
 The New Zealand Olympic Committee (NZOC) then reported the incident to the International Olympic Committee (IOC) integrity unit, before making a public announcement the next day together with New Zealand Football, expressing their disappointment towards the Canadian team.
 The Canadian Olympic Committee (COC) then apologized to the NZOC and said they would review next steps with Canada Soccer and all the relevant governing bodies.

 The drone operator, analyst Joseph Lombardi, admitted after his arrest that he had also filmed another New Zealand training session on 19 July, a fact later made public by the COC.
 Though Lombardi immediately said that the spying was "a personal initiative", the police found a text message exchange on his phone with assistant coach Jasmine Mander that indicated Mander knew of the spying.